 Steve has taught and lectured extensively at a number of UK schools of architecture, including a three-year term here at Bath in the early 1990s.
 Since then, he has been a Visiting Professor of Architecture at the University of Greenwich and is currently a guest critic at several UK architecture schools, as well as an external examiner at Cambridge.
 He has exhibited architectural works at the RIBA, the Royal Academy and the Venice Biennale, as well as landscape paintings at various UK galleries.

 Steve has handsomely repaid his teachers at Bath with some of the best buildings of his generation.
 Following our recent 50th anniversary, it is highly appropriate that the University celebrates its success through the work of our graduates, and Steve is amongst the most distinguished of these.

-For his outstanding contribution to architecture and to culture, Vice-Chancellor, I present Steve Tompkins as eminently worthy to receive the degree of Doctor of Laws, honoris causa.
+For an outstanding contribution to architecture and to culture, Acting Vice-Chancellor, I present Steve Tompkins as eminently worthy to receive the degree of Doctor of Laws, honoris causa.